carbon-language/carbon-lang/clang/docs/IntroductionToTheClangAST.rst

 =================

 A good way to familarize yourself with the Clang AST is to actually look at it on some simple example code.
-Clang has a builtin AST-dump modes, which can be enabled with the flags ``-ast-dump`` and ``-ast-dump-xml``.
-Note that ``-ast-dump-xml`` currently only works with debug builds of clang.
+Clang has a builtin AST-dump mode, which can be enabled with the flag ``-ast-dump``.

 Let's look at a simple example AST: